croessner/nauthilus-website/docs/about/getting-started.md

 First install docker on a system that shall be the host for Nauthilus.
 After that create your docker compose file with Nauthilus.
-You may also add additional services like redis or SQL as well.
+You may also add additional services like Redis or SQL as well.

 Configure your environment variables documented in [Reference](/docs/configuration/reference).
 This settings are static and changes will always need a restart of the service.